gwtaylor/imCRBM/README.md

 preprocessing/postprocessing, playback, etc ...

 #Parameters
-There are a number of parameters that can be changed.
+There are a number of parameters (number of discrete components, number of hidden units, etc.) that can be changed.
 Most are at the top of `demo_imcrbm_mit.m` and `demo_imcrbm_mit_labels.m`.
-But there are also some parameters defined in `mixgaussiancrbm.m` and `mixgaussiancrbm_labels.m`.
-The default parameters should work;
+But there are also some parameters (learning rates, sparsity settings, etc.) defined in `mixgaussiancrbm.m` and `mixgaussiancrbm_labels.m`.
-however, if `/tmp` is not writeable, then the definition of `snapshot_root` must be changed in `demo_imcrbm_mit.m` and `demo_imcrbm_mit_labels.m`.
+The default parameters should work; however, if `/tmp` is not writeable, then the definition of `snapshot_root` must be changed in `demo_imcrbm_mit.m` and `demo_imcrbm_mit_labels.m`.

 #Acknowledgements
 The sample data we have included has been provided by Eugene Hsu: